CSCI-3308-CU-Boulder/3308SP21_011_4/README.md

 Misc.
 - Milestones, meetings, etc. are in /Class Materials
-- Spotify API examples are in... you guessed it, /Spotify_API_Examples
+- Spotify API examples are in... you guessed it, /Spotify-Api-Examples
+    - Older examples can be found nested deeply in /legacy code/...../Spotify-API-Examples
 - Stylesheets, etc. are in /public
 - Some SQL resources are in /SQL
 - Old code (before Heroku push restructuring) is in /legacy code